-This is used with password reset
+This is used with password_reset

 '''

-privacyidea.api.lib.prepolicy.check_application_tokentype(request=None, action=None)
+privacyidea.api.lib.prepolicy.check_application_tokentype(request=None, ac-

 '''

 This pre policy checks if the request is allowed to specify the tokentype.
 If the policy is not set, a possibly set parameter "type" is removed from the request.